 I am a big proponent of using natural ingredients in everything I made to use on our bodies, in the garden, and when rendering first aid to my tribe and the barnyard.

-I typically put just a splash of Blue Dawn in my DIY laundry soap to give it a bit more grease cutting power.
 Work clothing tends to get pretty dirty after a day of doing chores on our survival homesteading retreat and my homemade “detergent” continues to do a great job of getting our coats, pants, etc. looking as close to new as possible again and again.

 But I have no desire to delve so deeply into the minutia when it comes to the debate of just how natural Borax is of the pristin nature of Fels Naptha soap.